-La Sala Rossa, Casa del Popolo and La Vitrola: Started by Montréal musicians in the 1990s, the now infamous Casa del Popolo grew to include La Sala Rossa across the street and most recently La Vitrola – together, this trio is responsible for showcasing internationally touring bands as well as local artists before and after they get big.
+La Sala Rossa and Casa del Popolo: Started by Montréal musicians in the 1990s, the now infamous Casa del Popolo grew to include La Sala Rossa across the street – together, this duo is responsible for showcasing internationally touring bands as well as local artists before and after they get big.
 It also doesn’t hurt that Casa serves great vegetarian bar grub and Sala boasts an affordable Spanish tapas restaurant downstairs.

 Le Ritz P.D.B., l'Escogriffe Bar Spectacle and Turbo Haüs: If you’re looking for known entities in garage rock, psych-rock, punk, alt-folk-country innovation or dark-wave electro – and a few sounds in between and outside – these are your places.
 Located in the Mile-Ex neighbourhood, Le Ritz P.D.B. also hosts dance parties, karaoke nights and film screenings , while L'Esco and Turbo Haüs in the Plateau are also local watering holes for happy hour drinks with patios that fill up in spring and summer..

 Find even more live music in Montréal at these 10 great places to see indie bands, the city's best jazz and blues clubs and in our guide to electronic music in Montréal and guide to Montréal's independent music scene.
 If you're visiting in 2020, here's your guide to must-see concerts for every taste.
 And if you want to bring the music home with you, go record shopping at Montréal's excellent vinyl stores.
 It's time to get your nightlife on in Montréal!